 Yes and no.

-Most legal expenses policies allow the insurer to appoint their own choice of solicitors (usually the panel solicitors) up to the time where legal proceedings start – unless there is a conflict of interest.
+Most legal expenses policies allow the insurer to appoint their own choice of solicitors (usually the panel solicitors) up to the time when legal proceedings start – unless there is a conflict of interest.

 But once legal proceedings commence (when the legal “claim form”, or an ET1 in an Employment Tribunal, is issued) – or if there is a conflict of interest – the law (regulation 6 of the Insurance Companies (Legal Expenses Insurance) Regulations 1990 [SI 1159]) allows policyholders to choose their own solicitors.

 If you are adamant that you want a particular firm of solicitors – such as Truth Legal – to represent you from the beginning of your case, then you should make these arguments in writing to the case handler at the insurer.
 Your arguments might include, for example, that your preferred solicitors: